tosmi-gitops/onboarding/README.md

 ## General scheme

-The purpose of onboarding is to provide an automated way of creating required OpenShift resources like
+The purpose of platform onboarding is to provide an automated way of creating required OpenShift resources like

 - namespaces
 - quotas